LiteLDev/liteloaderbds-documentation/en/Submodules/ParticleAPI.md

 # Particle API

-> WARN: ParticleAPI is close by default, set the option "ParticleAPI" in "plugins/LiteLoader/LiteLoader.json" to $true$ for enabling.
+> WARN: ParticleAPI is close by default, set the option "ParticleAPI" in "plugins/LiteLoader/LiteLoader.json" to `true` for enabling.

 ## Address